-We have audited the financial statements of Stronghold Insurance Company, Inc. ("the Company"), which comprise the statements of financial position as at December 31, 2017 and 2016, and the statements of income, statements of changes in equity and statements of cash flows for the year then ended, and notes to the financial statements, including summary of significant accounting policies.
+We have audited the financial statements of Stronghold Insurance Company, Inc., which comprise the statements of financial position as at December 31, 2018 and 2017, and the statements of income, statements of changes in equity and statements of cash flows for the year then ended, and notes to the financial statements, including summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2017 and 2016, and its financial performance and its cash flows for the years then ended in accordance with Philippine Financial Reporting Standards (PFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2018 and 2017, and its financial performance and its cash flows for the years then ended in accordance with Philippine Financial Reporting Standards (PFRSs).